 It is essential as children learn and play that they are adequately nourished.
 There are no current canteen facilities available at the school and students are to bring nutritious, wholesome food for morning tea and lunch each day.
-Prep children have a short fruit break following Morning Circle each day.
+Children have a short fruit break following Morning Circle each day.
 Please provide one serve of fresh fruit or vegetable in a separate container or paper bag for fruit break.
-Please ensure your child has a water bottle every day.Not permitted: Packaged foods, refined sugars, Hot liquids, Juice, Cordial, Lollies, chewing gum, chocolates.
+Please ensure your child has a water bottle every day.

+Not permitted: Packaged foods, refined sugars, hot liquids, juice, cordial, lollies, chewing gum, chocolates.